raspberrypilearning/hello-world-editor/en/step_2.md

 --- /code ---

-**Tip:** In the code above, the line you need to type is highlighted in a lighter colour.
+**Tip:** The line you need to type is highlighted above in a lighter colour.
 Code that is not highlighted helps you find where you need to add the new code.

 --- /task ---